PProvost/www.peterprovost.org/source/_posts/2012-06-16-unit-testing-asp-dot-net-web-api.md

 the amount of work **not done**).

 But in this case we will be adding tests to an existing system.
-To make the point, I will avoid changing the system at all.
+To make the point, I will try to avoid changing the system if I can.
 Because of this we may find ourselves occasionally creating integration tests because we have no choice.
 But we can (and should) use that feedback to think about the design of what we have and whether it needs some refactoring.

 ## Analyzing the ProductsController class